-Schmidt Hammer Lassen and the City of Aarhus received a Best Collaboration Award in 2012 for the extensive cooperation in creating the largest public library in Scandinavia, Dokk1.
+Schmidt Hammer Lassen and the City of Aarhus received a "Best Collaboration Award" in 2012 for their extensive cooperation in creating the largest public library in Scandinavia, Dokk1.

-The Best Collaboration Award awards the best examples of collaboration between partners from the creative industries sector and local governments in the North Sea Region of the European Union.
-The jury selected the Dokkl project team due to the broad and intensive collaboration process between the municipality, the architects, the citizens and future users.
+The "Best Collaboration Award" awards the best examples of collaboration between partners from the creative industries sector and local governments in the North Sea Region of the European Union.
+The jury selected the Dokk1 project team due to the broad and intensive collaboration process between the municipality, the architects, the citizens, and future users.

-The philosophy behind the user involvement is that an active library will only come to life by actively involving the people who are going to use it.
-Therefore, citizens of Aarhus and the future staff of the library has been engaged in the design process throughout the whole process.
+The philosophy behind user involvement is that an active library will only come to life by involving the people who will use it.
+Therefore, citizens of Aarhus and the future library staff were engaged throughout the design process.